 Newfoundland loves drinking, that is no secret.
 This has caused there to be a large number of beers that are exclusive to the province.
-These are all domestic beers that you can get in any liquor store in Newfoundland and Labrador.
+These are all domestic beers that you can get in any liquor store in Newfoundland and Labrador, as well as corner stores and gas stations, though availability and selection will vary.
 You can also check out Newfoundland craft breweries.

 Blue Star is one of those “love it or hate it” beers.
 Personally, I love the stuff, but I know lots of people who won’t go anywhere near it.
 Either way, the shining star of the granite planet is an icon of Newfoundland.
 The flag is nicely integrated into the label.

 India is an Indian Pale Ale with a Newfoundland Dog on the can, proclaiming to be “man’s best friend.”
 It’s a great friend on some nights, but on other nights I wish I had never met it (because I drink too much due to it being massively delicious).

 Jockey Club is a rough drink.
 I don’t know anyone who regularly drinks this, which makes me wonder why it’s still produced.
 I do like it, but it’s far from my first choice.
 If you like strong tasting beers, this one’s for you.
 Oddly, back in the day, it was advertised as the champagne of beers.
 Sometimes you’ll find it on sale at a pub, such as The Ship.
 Depending on how good the sale is and how little money you have, you might drink Jockey Club all night.

 Quidi Vidi is a completely local brewery (the other Newfoundland-exclusive beers are made by Molson or Labatt).
 They have many different offerings, including a variety pack if you can’t make up your mind.
 I recommend the Quidi Vidi Premium.
 You can also take a tour at their brewery and enjoy some pints afterward.